In school, I felt like an outsider.

 Here’s what I’ve learned after all these years: It doesn’t matter what it FEELS like.
 Sometimes, you just have to do what you know is right even if feels like it won’t work out.

 How did your childhood affect your social beliefs today?
+Did you worry about people making fun of you behind your back?
 Let me know in the comments!